fareen341/javascript2/README.md

 <h1>Advance Javascript</h1>
 <pre>
-1)Event Propagation: this mode determines in which order the elements receive the event.
+<b>1)Event Propagation:</b> this mode determines in which order the elements receive the event.

 <b>Bubbling & Capturing phase</b>
 Bubbling phase: from child to parent